Frequently Asked Questions

 Do I need to be a “Mennonite” to live at Mennonite Village?

 You do not need to be Mennonite.
 Although Mennonite Village promotes spiritual growth, all faiths and beliefs are welcome.

 What is a CCRC (Continuing Care Retirement Community)?

 A CCRC offers older adults a secure, long-term solution to changing needs in their retirement years.
 Residents can choose from a variety of contracts that offer several types of housing arrangements, various options for housekeeping and maintenance services, and many medical care plans.
-Comuunity activities and supportive services provide oppurtunties to keep residents independent, active, and engaged in life as long as possible while also offering respectful end of life care.
+Community activities and supportive services provide opportunties to keep residents independent, active, and engaged in life as long as possible while offering respectful end of life care.

-Why should we choose a non-profit retirement community?
+Why should we choose a not-for-profit retirement community?

 Not-for-profit retirement facilities are at the forefront of innovative long-term care solutions.
 In an age where rigidly structured institutional care for older adults has proven to be an unworkable situation, not-for-profit facilities have introduced an approach that offers a more dignified, homelike, life-enhancing setting.
 Recent research conducted by the federal Health Care Financing Administration (HCFA) shows that not-for-profit nursing facilities provide more care per patient per day, invest more resources in resident care, and average significantly fewer deficiencies than for-profit facilities.
 The New York Times recently reported that “In an industry increasingly dominated by corporate chain ownership, the changes are occurring in non-profit, church-sponsored homes.”

 Availability of homes varies within our community.
 Please contact us for current information.